Start here

 cross-domain Merkle-batching format.
 One BSV transaction commits

-to a Merkle root over N leaves; each leaf can be a receipt from a
+to a Merkle root over N leaves; each leaf can be a proof from a

 different system (an